 Manage the department budget (see section 5.3, part 1).

-Report annually to the Dean on the work of the department, including recommendations and requirements of the department in terms of staff, equipment, and supplies for the following year.
+Report annually to the appropriate Dean on the work of the department, including recommendations and requirements of the department in terms of staff, equipment, and supplies for the following year.

 Schedule courses and assign faculty FTE.